no5ix/hexo-theme-neo/source/_posts/eng_life_youtube_interview_politics_1.md

 49
 00:04:18,079 --> 00:04:24,039
 make their vote irrelevant by turning out in  such large numbers.

+## A man who insisted Trump never post a social truth.

  Here's another guy that,

 50
 00:04:24,040 --> 00:04:31,160